duplisea/gslea/README.md

 and move us closer to an ecosystem approach to fisheries.
 It should be readily understandable to a large swath of the research community who have extensive or minimal R skills.

-Currently version 0.1 - beta.
-It will not be fixed until version 1 afterwhich updates should not break existing analyses.
-That could still happen now with updates.

 # Quick start